syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Find-and-Replace.md

 ## Replacing the Search results

-You can replace a particular text with another text, part of a document or entire document by using Replacemethod.
+You can replace a particular text with another text, part of a document or entire document by using `Replace` method.

 The following code example illustrates how to replace a particular text.